alpacahq/alpaca-docs/content/market-data/getting-started.md

 {{< /tab >}}
 {{< tab "C#" >}}

-Navigate inside of your project folder and run:
+Navigate to inside of your .NET application folder and run:

 ```sh
 dotnet add package Alpaca.Markets